gkolpin/gos/README.md

 The kernel is single-threaded, but supports preemptive multi-tasking for user processes.
 It also supports memory protection via page tables (virtual memory) but does not support paging memory to disk.

-The filesystem is extremely simple and should probably not be used as a reference for creating their own file system.
-It's basicaly just a linked-list of files.
+The filesystem is extremely simple and should probably not be used as a reference for anyone wanting to create their own file system.
+It's basically just implemented as a linked-list of files.

 The kernel supports execution of ELF binaries.